-Textbooks: Kennedy R. (ed) Australian Welfare History: Critical Essays Macmillan Kennedy R. Charity Warfare Hyland House and importance, not just to the countries in which it lies, but to the entire world.
-The geography of the area; "natural" ecosystems; indigenous peoples and their cultures.
+Cat.: A (4) Built and PlannedThe Amazonian rainforest is unique in its size and importance, not just to the countries in which it lies, but to the entire world.
+The geography of the area, "natural" ecosystems; indigenous peoples and their cultures.
 The impact of modern development on the environment and possible deleterious effects on the Earth's ecosystem.
 Rainforest resource management within the context of policy choices to be made by developing countries.